opensearch-project/documentation-website/_install-and-configure/install-opensearch/debian.md

 1. **Configure OpenSearch for your environment.**
    -  Apply basic settings to OpenSearch and start using it in your environment.

-The DEB distribution provides everything you need to run OpenSearch inside Debian-based Linux Distributions, such as Ubuntu.
+The Debian distribution provides everything you need to run OpenSearch inside Debian-based Linux Distributions, such as Ubuntu.

 This guide assumes that you are comfortable working from the Linux command line interface (CLI).
 You should understand how to input commands, navigate between directories, and edit text files.
 Some example commands reference the `vi` text editor, but you may use any text editor available.
 {:.note}